Global fixed point potential approach to frustrated antiferromagnets: Introduction

 The different renormalization group approaches tackling with the problem of the calculation of $N_c(d)$ can be roughly divided into two classes: the perturbative and the nonperturbative renormalization group (NPRG) calculations.
 The class of perturbative calculations can be again divided into several different subclasses depending on whether they are performed directly in $d=3$ (at six loops) \cite{Pelissetto,Calabrese focus fixed points,Calabrese 3} or in an $\epsilon$- or pseudo-$\epsilon$-expansion (respectively at six and five loops)\cite{Calabrese five-loop}.
 In the latter case, the value of $N_c(d=3)$ is systematically found larger than 3 (of order 6) as it is also the case for the NPRG calculations that find $N_c(d=3)\simeq 5.1$\cite{Zumbach1, Zumbach2, NPRG field expansion, Delamotte Review, NPRG semi-expansion}.
 On the contrary, the perturbative calculation performed directly in $d=3$ at six loops yields a fixed point for $N=2$ and 3 and thus predicts that several $O(N)\otimes O(2)$ symmetric systems should undergo a second order phase transition.

 Recently, a completely different method based on the conformal bootstrap has been used to study matrix models in $d=3$ and in particular the $O(N)\otimes O(2)$ frustrated systems \cite{Nakayama Ohtsuki-1, Nakayama Ohtsuki-2, Stergiou, Rychkov}.
 This approach has the advantage of being unbiased by convergence problems since it is not based on series expansions, contrary to RG methods and, when applied to the ferromagnetic $O(N)$ models, it leads to a very accurate determination of the critical exponents, at least when it is truncated at large orders \cite{Bootstrap Ising, Bootstrap Ising-2}.
 However for the frustrated systems, the situation is less clear.
-An early conformal bootstrap study found a critical FP for $N=2$ and $3$ in $d=3$ and the critical exponents in good agreement with those for the focus type of FPs found with the perturbative fixed dimensional approach \cite{Nakayama Ohtsuki-1, Nakayama Ohtsuki-2}.
+An early conformal bootstrap study conjectured the existence of a critical FP for $N=2$ and $3$ in $d = 3$, based on kinks of rigorous bounds on scaling dimensions.
+The predicted critical exponents are in good agreement with those for the focus type of FPs found with the perturbative fixed dimensional approach \cite{Nakayama Ohtsuki-1, Nakayama Ohtsuki-2}.
 However, by construction, the conformal bootstrap cannot find a fixed point with imaginary exponents because this contradicts reflection positivity.
-In a recent refined conformal bootstrap study, it is shown that a lower bound for $N_c(d)$ for systems satisfying reflection positivity is $N_c(d)>3.78$ \cite{Rychkov}.
+It is pointed out in Section 4 of \cite{Rychkov} that interpreting a kink as an indication of the existence of a critical FP may not be valid in general.
+In a recent refined conformal bootstrap study, rigorous bounds are derived to isolate allowed regions in the space of scaling dimensions and it is shown that a lower bound for $N_c(d)$ for systems satisfying reflection positivity is $N_c(d=3)>3.78$ \cite{Rychkov}.

 As for the NPRG approach, that we re-examine here, the situation is the following.
 Either the conclusions drawn from its results are correct and then both the fixed dimension perturbative RG approach and some of the conformal bootstrap studies \cite{Nakayama Ohtsuki-1,Nakayama Ohtsuki-2} are wrong or, conversely, it is wrong (together with the $\epsilon$-expansion approaches) and this implies that the approximations used so far are too drastic to reproduce the correct physics.
 In both cases, something very unusual is at work because the methodologies that have been used in these studies lead in many cases to correct and accurate results, see for instance \cite{NPRG}.